samirsalman/PytorchLightning-BERT/README.md

 n_training_steps=None,
 n_warmup_steps=None,
 ```
-Each argument is given by [training, data, model and bert] config files, which you can find in the config directory.
+Each argument is given by [training, data, model and bert] config files, which you can find in the configs directory.

 ## Add new metric